Persistence Spheres: a Bi-continuous Linear Representation of Measures for Partial Optimal Transport: Code

 \section{Code}

 At the time of submission, the code associated with this work is not yet ready to be released in the form of a public GitHub repository or a Python package.
-However, the current implementation is available upon request to the author. \acks{We thank Nicolas Chenavier, Christophe Biscio, and Nicola Rares Franco for the helpful discussions.}
+However, the current implementation is available upon request to the author.